alpha-beta-soup/foaf-viewer/README.md

+An experiment to visualise the location of people described in a FOAF RDF document.
+Forked from a bootstrapped React/Leaflet demo just for the sake of speed.
+Inspired by the sample FOAF SPARQL queries in a textbook.
+Simply takes a URI to a FOAF document to use as a dataset, and then runs a query against it, retuning the names and locations of people found in the dataset.

+Original readme continues below.

+— Richard

 # React Leaflet Web Map Demo

 A ~~bare bones vanilla~~ [Leaflet.JS](http://leafletjs.com/examples/quick-start.html) map created using <a href="https://facebook.github.io/react/">React</a> and [Create React App](https://github.com/facebookincubator/create-react-app) as a starting point for the app scaffolding.